Hotel Guide

 Rome may be known as the Eternal City, but its hospitality scene is constantly changing.
 In fact, the city is experiencing a particularly exciting hotel opening spree as of late.
 You’ve always been able to find everything from iconic properties in restored mansions to newer additions with contemporary architecture, but now you also have places like the eye-catching Palazzo Talìa, a luxe stay designed by a renowned filmmaker.

-This year, we’re especially excited about the Orient Express La Minerva—the very first property from Orient Express, and a rebirth of one of Rome’s most historic hotels.
+This year, we’re especially excited about Corinthia Rome, which turned the former Bank of Italy building into one of the city’s most luxurious new hotels.
 Don’t miss it, along with these other inspired stays in a city already known for its impeccable taste.

 Six Senses Rome